-Contractual relationships and the composition of the architect / engineer / construction (AEC) team differ from that contemplated by the language of 2018 IBC, when doing DoD construction.
-When performing design or construction using typical methods for inhouse design, AE design, and contracting for construction, 2018 IBC/ASCE 7-16 terms of Authority Having Jurisdiction and Building Official are to be as defined in UFC 1-200-01.
+Contractual relationships and the composition of the architect / engineer / construction (AEC) team differ from that contemplated by the language of 2021 IBC, when doing DoD construction.
+When performing design or construction using typical methods for inhouse design, architect-engineer design, and contracting for construction, 2021 IBC/ASCE 7-16 terms of Authority Having Jurisdiction and Building Official are to be as defined in UFC 1-200-01.